 Pressure washing your house’s siding with water can be an effective and eco-friendly way to clean.
 However, pressure washing with too much force can damage certain exterior materials.

 If your house has vinyl siding, avoid pressure washing.
 If you aim the pressure washer upward while cleaning, water could force its way under the siding and cause damage – or lead to nasty mold and rot.
-In most cases, you can remove dirt, dust, and potential stains from the vinyl with a watering hose, damp cloth, and soft bristle brush.
+Usually, you can remove dirt, dust, and potential stains from the vinyl with a watering hose, damp cloth, and soft bristle brush.

-If you opt to clean your vinyl siding with a pressure washer, carefully read the pressure washer instructions and siding manufacturer’s manual first.
+If you want to clean your vinyl siding with a pressure washer, read the pressure washer instructions and the siding manufacturer’s manual first.

 If power washing or rinsing your house’s siding isn’t getting it squeaky clean, you can make stain remover with items from your pantry.